Haredi Judaism: Dress

 The standard mode of dress for males of the Lithuanian stream is a black or navy suit and a white shirt.
 Headgear includes black Fedora or Homburg hats, with black skull caps.
 Pre-war Lithuanian yeshiva students also wore light coloured suits, along with beige or grey hats, and prior to the 1990s, it was common for Americans of the Lithuanian stream to wear coloured shirts throughout the week, reserving white shirts for Shabbos.

-Beards are common among Haredi and many other Orthodox Jewish men, and Hasidic men will almost never be clean-shaven.

 Women adhere to the laws of modest dress, and wear long skirts and sleeves, high necklines, and, if married, some form of hair covering.
 Haredi women never wear trousers, although most do wear pajama-trousers within the home at night.

-Over the years, it has become popular among some Haredi women to wear sheitels (wigs), that are thought to be more attractive than their own natural hair (drawing criticism from some more conservative Haredi rabbis).
+It has become popular among some Haredi women to wear sheitels (wigs), that are thought to be more attractive than their own natural hair (drawing criticism from some more conservative Haredi rabbis).
 Mainstream Sephardi Haredi rabbi Ovadia Yosef forbade the wearing of wigs altogether.
-Haredi women often dress more freely and casually within the home, as long as the body remains covered in accordance with the halakha.
+Haredi women often dress more freely, and casually, within the home, as long as the body remains covered in accordance with halakha.
 More modernized Haredi women are somewhat more lenient in matters of their dress, and some follow the latest trends and fashions, while conforming to halakha.

-Non-Lithuanian Hasidic men and women differ from the Lithuanian stream by having a much more specific dress code, the most obvious difference for men being the full-length suit jacket (rekel) on weekdays, and the fur hat (shtreimel) and silk caftan (bekishe) on the Sabbath.